koudyk/koudyk.github.io/src/content/posts/2025-12-01_create-classification_cat-names/index.md

 ### Version 2 (final version above): Addressing fundamental category problems

 Personally, I thought the visualization was easier to understand than the list form of the scheme, but my peers found it confusing.
-This could be because the main axes of the figure were "Realness" and "Properness", which were the most-confusing facets in my system.
+This could be because the main axes of the figure were "Realness" and "Properness", which were the most confusing facets in my system.

 Originally, these two facets had **fundamental category problems** because they were addressing multiple questions at once.
 Based on a recommendation in the feedback from the instructor, I simplified these categories so each had three options, with